mregni/EmbyStat/README.md

 * Debian package (coming soon)

 I will try to support as many platforms as possible.
 More and more will come in the future!
-If you have knownlegde about building unix packages please feel free to contact me so I can support as many platforms as possible.
+If you have knowledge about building unix packages please feel free to contact me so I can support as many platforms as possible.

 # Installation Guides
 For full installation guides please see the [Wiki](https://github.com/mregni/EmbyStat/wiki) page